Payroll for Nonprofits: An Easy Guide for Employers

 Payroll Taxes & Withholding for Nonprofit Organizations

 Payroll taxes like FUTA and SUTA are handled differently within some nonprofit organizations, but let’s look at all of the payroll taxes together.
-Even though many nonprofits are exempt from FUTA taxes, calculating, paying, and filing the other payroll taxes accurately and on time can be a major challenge.
+Even though many nonprofits are not required to pay FUTA taxes, calculating, paying, and filing the other payroll taxes accurately and on time can be a major challenge.

-Here are the payroll taxes nonprofits are generally subject to pay or withhold from employee paychecks:
+Here are the payroll taxes that nonprofits are generally subject to pay or withhold from employee paychecks:

-- FICA: Social Security and Medicare taxes, 6.2% and 1.45%, respectively, make up FICA taxes; you pay 7.65% from your bank account and withhold the same from your employees’ wages.
+Social Security and Medicare taxes, 6.2% and 1.45%, respectively, make up FICA taxes; you pay 7.65% from your bank account and withhold the same from your employees’ wages.
+To know more, read our ultimate guides to federal and state payroll tax rates for employers and FICA taxes.
+Use our calculator to compute the annual FICA tax of one employee.

-- Federal income tax: You should collect a Form W-4 when your new employee is hired; it will show all of the allowances claimed so you can withhold the proper amount for federal taxes each period.
+You should collect a Form W-4 or an Employee’s Withholding Certificate when your new employee is hired.
+It shows all of the allowances claimed so you can withhold the proper amount for federal taxes each period.

-- State income tax: You may have to withhold state income taxes if your state requires it and the employee is not exempt.
-If your nonprofit is in a state like Florida or Texas, you don’t have to withhold state income taxes.
+You may have to withhold state income taxes if your state requires it and the employee is not exempt.
+If your nonprofit is in a state with no income tax, like Florida or Texas, you don’t have to withhold state income taxes.

 If your organization is a 501(c)(3), it’s automatically exempt from FUTA taxes.
 However, you are still subject to the requirements of your state unemployment tax program.